Table Of Contents

 A high level of debt might signal to investors that the government will either need to raise taxes, cut spending, or both, which can slow economic growth.
 This shift can lead to a weaker dollar, impacting international trade balances, as US goods and services become cheaper abroad but imports become more expensive for American consumers.

 When the US national debt rises significantly, it may raise concerns about its fiscal health and ability to repay debt, prompting a dollar sell-off in favor of currencies from countries with more stable fiscal policies.
-Such concerns can weaken investor confidence in the US dollar, leading to depreciation against other currencies in the FOREX market
+Higher US interest rates than those in other countries can attract foreign investment in dollar-denominated assets, driving up demand for the US dollar and leading to its appreciation.

 Losers: